 Good thing that’s not this recipe!

-- A bit heads up though, bacon grease leans to the salty side.
+- Just a heads up: bacon grease tends to be salty.
 This means you might want to reduce the amount of salt you add to the dry ingredients IF you don’t like things salty.

 - My husband and I both liked the extra salt flavor.
-The kids didn’t notice, but we took out a whole pan of cornbread in one night, so I’m thinking they liked it too!
+The kids didn’t notice, but we ate a whole pan of homemade corn bread in one night, so I think they liked it too!

-Really, can you ever go wrong cooking in a cast iron skillet?
+Really, can you ever go wrong cooking cornbread in a cast iron skillet?
 I think not.

-We have two skillets – this 12″ skillet that we use for the above awesome cornbread, and a smaller 9″ skillet that I use for The Best Scrambled Eggs and anytime I accidentally overflow my big skillet.
+We have two skillets – this 12″ skillet that we use for this awesome cornbread, and a smaller 9″ skillet that I use for The Best Scrambled Eggs, and anytime I accidentally overflow my big skillet.

 Tip: Don’t be overwhelmed by the idea of cooking with cast iron.
 Here’s the right way to season a cast iron skillet, and once you’ve done that, you’re good to go!

-Is cornbread better in a cast iron skillet?
+Is homemade corn bread better in a cast iron skillet?

 A definite yes!
-Since cast iron pans get really hot and they tend to heat evenly, you’ll get a beautiful golden brown crust.
+Since cast iron pans get really hot and they tend to heat evenly, you’ll get a beautiful golden-brown crispy crust while the inside of the cornbread stays soft and tender.

 Should I preheat my cast iron skillet for cornbread?